riscv-software-src/riscof/docs/source/plugins.rst

 instruction set simulators (ISS) or modern day core-generators like rocket or chromite.
 These ISS and core generators have to ability to tune themselves to a specific set of options as defined in the standardized RISCV-CONFIG YAML.
-Thus the `build` phase can be used as an intermediate stage to build or configure not only these models/targets but also be used to build respective toolchains.
+Thus the `build` phase can be used as an intermediate stage to build or configure not only these models/targets but also be used to build respective tool-chains.

 The `build` function provides the following arguments: